-Tunnelling and Underground Space Technology journal homepage: www.elsevier.com/locate/tust Response analysis of nearby structures to tunneling-induced ground movements in sandy soils
+Tunnelling and Underground Space Technology journal homepage: www.elsevier.com/locate/tust Response analysis of nearby structures to tunneling-induced ground movements in clay soils

-Dept. of Civil Engineering, Daegu University, Jillyang, Gyeongsan, Gyeongbuk 712-714, South Korea ARTICLE INFO Article history: Received 14 February 2014 Received in revised form 7 February 2015 Accepted 17 March 2015 Available online 6 April 2015 Keywords: Tunneling Ground movement Structural damage Damage estimation Design frame Engineering practice Soil-structure interaction ABSTRACT This study examined the effects of tunneling-induced ground movements on the nearby structures in sandy soils considering the soil-structure interactions of different tunnels, structures, ground, and construction conditions.
+Dept. of Civil Engineering, Daegu University, Jillyang, Gyeongsan, Gyeongbuk 712-714, South Korea ARTICLE INFO Article history: Received 30 July 2015 Received in revised form 16 November 2015 Accepted 28 January 2016 Available online 16 March 2016 Keywords: Tunneling Ground movement Clay soil Structural damage Damage estimation Engineering practice Soil-structure interaction ABSTRACT This study examined the effects of tunneling-induced short-term ground movements on nearby structures in clay soils considering the soil-structure interactions of different tunnels, structures, ground, and construction conditions.
 The investigation relates the level of structural distortion and damage to different tunnel field conditions.
-For this purpose, extensive numerical parametric studies were conducted and the results were compared with some field cases.
-The discrete element method (DEM) has been used to model structural cracking when the shear and tensile stress exceeds the maximum shear and tensile strength.
-Two different structures, brick-bearing and brick-infilled frame structures, were considered, and the distortion and cracking induced in the structures was related to different tunnel field conditions.
-A relationship that correlates the tunnel depth to diameter (Z/D) ratios and ground loss conditions with a level of structural damage with different ground and structure conditions was developed to integrate the study results into a design frame in engineering practice.
-The relationship developed can be used practically to assess the structural damage in the design stage of tunnel constructions under a range of tunnel field conditions.
-These results will provide a background for a better understanding of how to control and minimize the damage of the structure to tunneling-induced ground movements in sandy soils under different tunnel, structure, ground, and construction conditions. © 2015 Elsevier Ltd. All rights reserved.
+For this purpose, extensive numerical parametric studies were conducted, and the results were compared with field cases.
+The discrete element method (DEM) was used to model structural cracking when the shear and tensile stress exceeds the maximum shear and tensile strength.
+Brick-bearing and brick-infilled frame structures were considered, and the distortion and cracking induced in the structures were related to different tunnel field conditions.
+A relationship was developed to correlate the ratios of the tunnel depth to the diameter (Z/D) and ground loss conditions with the level of structural damage for different ground and structure conditions.
+The study results were integrated into a design framework in engineering practice.
+The relationship developed was compared with observed field cases, and the results indicated that it can be used practically to assess the structural damage in the design stage of tunnel constructions in a range of tunnel field conditions in clay soils.
+The study results provide a background for better understanding of how to control and minimize the damage of a structure to tunneling-induced ground movements in clay soils under different tunnel, structure, ground, and construction conditions. © 2016 Published by Elsevier Ltd.